KieronQuinn/AmbientMusicMod/app/src/main/res/raw/faq.md

 ## Can I show Now Playing on the Always On (Ambient) Display?

-No, it is not possible to display overlays on Ambient Displays.
+Not directly, as it is not possible to display overlays on Ambient Displays, but if your device has an Always on Display supported by [Smartspacer](https://github.com/KieronQuinn/Smartspacer), you can use that to display Now Playing on the AoD.

 ## Does Ambient Music Mod work with third party Now Playing History apps?